aws-samples/aws-singleplay/README.md

-# Welcome to AWS Singleplay Workshop
+# Welcome to AWS Singleplay Application Workshop

 ![Architecture](./architecture.png)

 This sample includes how to integrate AWS services on their single-application especially for Mobile environment.

 Client developers who do not know much about backend service implementation could easily try this sample for their application to use AWS on their service.

+[!]
+In this sample, we are trying to make it with a simple indie game, but this sample-architecture can cover most of applications.

 ## This sample Includes